Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 3. Sourdough Variation

-Sourdough pizza is gaining popularity for its unique flavour profile and health benefits.
+Sourdough pizza is gaining popularity for its unique flavor profile and health benefits.
 By using a sourdough starter instead of commercial yeast, this variation introduces a tangy complexity to the dough.

-- Benefits of Sourdough: The fermentation process enhances the flavour and improves digestibility and nutrient absorption.
+• Benefits of Sourdough: The fermentation process enhances the flavor and improves digestibility and nutrient absorption.
 Sourdough pizza dough requires a longer rise time, often involving an overnight ferment, which helps develop its distinctive taste and texture.
-The crust becomes crispier, and the interior retains a chewy softness, making it a favourite among sourdough enthusiasts.
+The crust becomes crispier, and the interior retains a chewy softness, making it a favorite among sourdough enthusiasts.

 4. Regional Flavor Profiles